-Coloring sheets for older students seem to be the rage.
+Coloring sheets for older students (such as grammar coloring sheets middle school) seem to be the rage.
 And popular fads can be productive, beneficial fads.

 My Facebook feed has gobs of advertisements and blog posts focused on coloring sheets or coloring books for adults or teenagers.
 Most of the coloring books in my house are for my toddlers, and include Dora or Elmo.
 My oldest children typically don’t sit and color (video games!), but I wanted to read about this interest in coloring.
 I wanted to mom-research.
 I did, and eventually, it led to teacher research.